 Most companies are born from an idea, usually for a product or service that fits an unmet need.
 Understandably, the company can’t wait to go to market with this hopefully game-changing offering.
-But every great product or service has a strong brand and business strategy behind it.
+However, every great product or service has a strong brand and business strategy behind it.
 Your brand is what people are going to think and feel when they interact with a company, and you want your company to stand out from the very crowded pack.
 That’s where brand positioning comes in.

 Positioning refers to the place the brand occupies in the mind of the customer.
 Simply put, it’s what a product or service does, and who it is for.
 Positioning is thus the foundation for business strategy; it sets the tone for how a business will differentiate itself from its competitors.